Authored by Paul Dillon, Michelle Hobbs and Michael Wronsky

 - Of particular interest is the loan amount threshold for determining eligibility to file the paired-down Form 3508S increased to $150,000 from $50,000.
 Applicants do not need to show the computation of their requested forgiveness amounts, but still must attest to the accuracy of the information reported and submit documentation to support the use of loan proceeds on eligible costs.
 Borrowers of loans of $50,000 or less do not need to reduce their forgiveness amount for any reduction in employee headcounts or salaries.

-For more information about this topic, please visit our comprehensive set of Payroll Protection Program Solutions.
+For more information about this topic, please connect with our team.